0ntee/Portfolio/01_Autonomous_Analytics_Agent/README.md

-# ADP-Graph: Autonomous Analytics Agent with Linux-Isolated Runtime & Reflexion
+# ADP-Graph: Autonomous Analytics Agent with Linux-Isolated Runtime & Reflexion Loop

-An advanced, production-grade autonomous AI Agent designed to solve complex data analytics and exploratory data analysis (EDA) tasks.
-Built on top of **LangGraph** and **Llama.cpp**, the system generates clean Python code, saves it to physical files, and safely executes it inside a sandboxed environment.
+An architecture-focused sandbox prototype of an autonomous AI Agent designed to solve data analytics and exploratory data analysis (EDA) tasks.
+Built on top of **LangGraph** and **Llama.cpp**, the system generates Python code, saves it to physical files, and safely executes it inside a sandboxed environment.

-This project implements a structured logging contract inspired by the **Agent Data Protocol (ADP)** and features a deterministic self-correction (Reflexion) feedback loop.
+This project focuses on secure infrastructure design and implements a structured logging contract inspired by the **Agent Data Protocol (ADP)** specifications for LLM trajectory alignment, featuring a deterministic self-correction (Reflexion) feedback loop.

+> **Project Context & Disclaimer:** This repository represents a personal R&D and learning experiment.
+It is not a commercial enterprise-grade product.
+The primary goal was to explore LLM-code generation, multi-agent graph mechanics, and secure runtime isolation.

 ---